leemcloughlin/logfile/README.md

     OldVersions int

     // FlushSeconds is how often the log file is writen out.
 Note that the log
-    // file will be writen to immdiagely if the buffer gets full or on the log
+    // file will be writen to immdiately if the buffer gets full or on the log
     // file being closed.
     // If FlushSeconds is zero the default value is used.
 If less than zero
-    // the log file will be flushed after every write FlushSeconds int
+    // the log file will be flushed after every write
+    // CAUTION: If not the default (-1) then writes are buffered and may not be
+    // writen out if the program exits/panics FlushSeconds int
     // contains filtered or unexported fields
 }